awslabs/kubeflow-manifests/tools/helmify/README.md

 Step 2.
 Define kubeflow component config dictionary (tools/helmify/template/values_config.yaml)

 Step 3.
-Run Script with `PYTHONPATH=. python tools/helmify/src/kustomize_to_helm_automation.py`
+Run Script with `make helmify` in kubeflow-manifests root dir

 Step 4.
 Check if potential failed yaml files exist in `tools/helmify/generated_output/helm_chart_temp_output_files`

 ## How the tool works
 The Tool generated the helm charts with the following workflow:
 1. Check if the component has multiple deployment options, if yes the chart path will be embedded with subfolders.
-2. Configure `params.env` files based on the component dictionary `tools/helmify/template/values_config.yaml` before running `kustomize build`. (example: `awsconfigs/common/istio-ingress/overlays/cognito/params.env`)
+2. Configure `params.env` and `values.yaml` files based on the component dictionary `tools/helmify/template` before running `kustomize build`
 3. Generate kustomized consolidated files based on the paths defined, and store the outputs in `tools/helmify/generated_output/kustomized_output_files/<chart_name>`.
 4. Split the generated kustomized files into individual yaml files and organized into folders based on `Kind`.
 5. Create helm charts with `helm create`, clean up unnecessary template files, update chart versions.
-6. Write `values.yaml` file inside the chart with infomation defined in `tools/helmify/template/values_config.yaml`, otherwise the values.yaml will be null.
+6. Override chart `values.yaml` file inside the template folder to the targeted chart directory , otherwise the `values.yaml` will be null.
 7. Find potential failed yaml files in the previously generated splitted yaml files (syntax error such as the yaml file defination involves `{{ }}`)
-8. Moved the splitted files into corresponding chart folders if no issues are found, otherwise the chart contents remain in `tools/helmify/generated_output/helm_chart_temp_output_files` for developer to verify.
+8. Moved the splitted files into corresponding chart folders if no issues are found, otherwise the chart contents remain in `tools/helmify/generated_output/helm_chart_temp_output_files` for developer to verify. (example: `tools/helmify/generated_output/helm_chart_temp_output_files/istio-1-14` to `charts/common/istio-1-14`)

 ## Help & Feedback